 The office of Disability Services, which is part of the Student Success Center, has prepared some general resources for faculty on working with students who have disabilities.
-For more, see: http://www.slu.edu/disability-services/faculty.
+You can find out more my going to their webpage, Resources for Faculty.
 You may also wish to talk with someone in the Reinert Center about making course content more accessible.
 If so, you may schedule a consultation here.

-Many faculty include policies or statements about accommodations for students with disabilities on their syllabi.
-Here are some example statements from the Reinert Center and Student Support Services.
+Many instructors include policies or statements about disability accommodations or academic support services (such as writing services) on their syllabi.
+SLU faculty are encouraged to use syllabus statements like the following: Syllabus Statement.
 Permission is granted to use and modify the statements as appropriate.
-Click here to download an Example Disability Statement.

 Campus-Wide Learning Technologies